«

 Starbucks Card

-Of course, clubs and fraternities need more than just a secret language.
+Of course, clubs need more than just a secret language.
 They also need to provide their members with “perks”.
-Again, Starbucks has this, in the form of the Gold Card.
-This gives you things like free shots of syrup, free refills of drip coffee and a free drink after every fifteen drinks.
-But here’s the catch, you can’t just go in and a buy a membership into this club.
-To get in, you have to put money on a gift card, register the card online, and use it to buy a certain number of drinks.
-If this seems unnecessarily convoluted, I think it’s supposed to be.
+Starbucks has this, in the form of the Gold Card.
+This gives you things like free shots of syrup, free refills of drip coffee and a free drink every fifteen drinks.
+But here’s the catch, you can’t just buy a membership into this club.
+To get in, you have to put money on a gift card, register it online, and use it to buy a certain number of drinks.
+If this seems convoluted, I think it’s supposed to be.
 There’s a certain level of “initiation” involved, one that makes you feel like you earned your status as a Gold Card member.
-And while it may not be on a level of hazing anywhere near that of a college fraternity, it still fulfills that basic human need to belong to something.
+And while it’s not on a level of hazing anywhere near that of a college fraternity, it still fulfills that basic human need to belong to something.

 No Nametags

 Not everyone spends as much time at Starbucks as I do.
 (Few people do, in fact.)
 But even for the casual customer, the rules still apply.
-Even customers in a hurry seem to get a kick out of order a “grande no-foam half-caf latte with two Splenda”.
+Even customers in a hurry seem to like ordering a “grande no-foam half-caf latte with two Splenda”.
 Things like secret codes, membership cards, and personal transactions go a long way into making the coffee giant a pleasant place to visit.
-We as human beings have a visceral need to belong to a tribe, and just like Facebook, Starbucks taps into that instinct.
+We as human beings have a visceral need to belong to a tribe.
+And just like Facebook, Starbucks taps into that instinct.
 Through the use of this (real life) social network, Starbucks continues to succeed in uncertain times.

 This is true.
 For a long time I fought against the stupid names by ordering “a small brewed coffee” or whatever.
 But I realize this morning I ordered a “tall bold”.
 I guess I got initiated somewhere along the line without noticing.